Jared Kushner: Use of WhatsApp for White House duties

+Pardoning white collar criminals

+Upon his suggestion and the Aleph Institute, several white collar criminals have been pardoned; for example in 2020 Philip Esformes, who defrauded Medicare for about $1.3 billion.

 Secret Service protection

-Jared Kushner was in the list of 13 family members and nearly three Cabinet appointees, who were granted security for additional six months after Donald Trump left the White House, a dispensation which had also been granted to Sasha and Malia Obama.
+Jared Kushner was in the list of 13 family members and three Cabinet appointees, who were granted security for additional six months after Donald Trump left the White House, a dispensation which had also been granted to Sasha and Malia Obama.

-In May 2021, Kushner used the taxpayers' money to visit Abu Dhabi, United Arab Emirates.
-It was nearly six months after Trump lost the position as the US President.
-The US State Department used at least $12,950 for Kushner's Secret Service security team that accompanied him.
-For that, a total of 50 "room nights" at $259 each were booked between May 5 and 14 at Abu Dhabi's Ritz-Carlton hotel.
-The extra-luxurious hotel was selected as per Kushner's decision, citing the requirement of high security.
-On the other side, ethics watchdogs viewed the financial links between Kushner and the UAE as a threat, citing that former Senior Advisor to the US President was believed to be "particularly manipulable" by the UAE.
-Even a month before Trump left office, Kushner's last overseas trip cost the US taxpayers around $24,335 in hotel costs alone.
+In May 2021, four months after Donald Trump had vacated the Presidency, the Daily Beast reported Kushner's Secret Service security team accompanied him to Abu Dhabi, United Arab Emirates, incurring US State Department costs of $12,950.
+Kushner cited the requirement of high security for which a total of 50 "room nights" at $259 each were booked between May 5 and 14 at Abu Dhabi's Ritz-Carlton hotel.
+Ethics watchdogs raised concerns of financial connections between Kushner and the UAE, citing that former Senior Advisor to the US president was believed to be "particularly manipulable" by the UAE.
+A month before Trump left office, Kushner's last overseas trip cost US taxpayers around $24,335 in hotel costs alone.

+Gaza displacement controversy

+In March 2024, during an appearance at the Harvard Kennedy School, Kushner described the Gaza Strip as “valuable waterfront property” and suggested relocating Palestinians to the Negev desert or Rafah while the territory was “cleaned up”.

+The comments drew international criticism.
+Human rights observers and Palestinian officials argued that Kushner’s proposals amounted to support Forced displacement or Ethnic cleansing, former U.S. president Donald Trump promoted a plan to transform Gaza into a luxury “Riviera” resort, widely linked in media coverage to Kushner’s remarks.
+The redevelopment vision, which involved large-scale relocation of Gazans, was condemned by Palestinian leaders, Arab governments, and international rights groups as contrary to international law.